noxthot/ss22_julia_workshop/index.md

 We want to give a huge shout-out to [Stephan Antholzer](https://www.uibk.ac.at/mathematik/personal/antholzer/) for advice and numerous suggestions that have helped us to improve the quality of the content in many places.

-## Some general words on the organisation of this workshop
+## Some general words on the organization of this workshop

 For this workshop you do not need to be an Julia expert, not even a programming expert.
 We will introduce programming and Julia concepts along with examples.
 For this purpose you will find code blocks that you can copy if necessary (top right corner `copy`).
 Furthermore, if we think something is very important we will highlight it with a box: